chicurel/chicurel.github.io/content/publication/Fernandes et al. 2 (2019)/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Jorge M. Fernandes
-  - LUCAS GEESE
+  - Lucas Geese
-  - CARSTEN SCHWEMMER
+  - Carsten Schwemmer

 date: '2018-04-27T00:00:00Z'
 doi: ''